-Before you engage in any type of project, it's important to check with your client whether he has set a launch date.
-If he has a specific timeline, you should plan out how long it will take you to get there.
+Before you engage in any type of project, it's important to check with your client whether they have set a launch date.
+If they have a specific timeline, you should plan out how long it will take you to get there.

 #13 How much money do you plan to spend?